-Strategic Direction 1.4 Prevention of transmission of HIV/syphilis/ hepatitis B & C through infected blood, blood products and organs or tissue transplantation Major Activities 1.4.1.
+Strategic Prevention of transmission of HIV/syphilis/ hepatitis B & C through Direction 1.4 infected blood, blood products and organs or tissue transplantation Major Activiti es 1.4.1.
 Strengthen collaboration between NBTS and NSACP.
 1.4.2 Awareness programmes to focus on sustaining non-remuneration donations and HIV risk free donations to sustain a safe blood supply to the country.
 1.4.3 Ensure the NBTS data base on HIV testing is shared with the NSACP and NSACP uses such data to manage the index case for continuum of HIV care and treatment of syphilis.

-Strategic Direction 1.5 - Prevention of mother to child transmission of HIV, syphilis and hepatitis
+Strategic Direction 1.5 - Prevention of mother to child transmission of HIV and congenital syphilis

-In 2019 Sri Lanka became the third country in the SEARO region declared by the Global Validation Committee (GVAC) of the WHO to have eliminated mother-tochild transmission (EMTCT) of HIV and congenital syphilis.
+In 2019 Sri Lanka became the third country in the SEARO region declared by the Global Validation Committee (GVAC) of the WHO to have eliminated mother-to-child transmission (EMTCT) of HIV and congenital syphilis.